fouad-mesbah/bay-area-bike-sharing-analysis/README.md

   - Overall duration differences between the two user groups.

 ## Key Findings
-- **Subscribers** (majority of riders) mainly use the system for weekday commuting, with clear peaks during morning and evening rush hours.
+- Subscribers (majority of riders) mainly use the system for weekday commuting, with clear peaks during morning and evening rush hours.
-- **Customers** (occasional riders) take longer trips, especially on weekends, reflecting a leisure-oriented usage.
+- Customers (occasional riders) take longer trips, especially on weekends, reflecting a leisure-oriented usage.
-- The analysis highlights how the system supports two distinct usage types: commuting and recreation.

 ## Deliverables
 - Jupyter Notebook with exploratory analysis (Part 1).